vandersonpc/vandersonpc.github.io/_posts/2018-07-27-choose-chart.markdown

 - Add labels to important points
 - Add descriptive, bold titles
 - Position axis, scales at the right places
-- Use simple, easy colors
+- Use simple, easy colours

 A company called Juice Analytics crate an [online Chart Chooser application][5] based on the Dr Abela's work.
-I suggest you check it out!
+Check it out!

-You also take a look [on this post][6] which gives more information about how choose the proper chart.
+Take a look [on this post][6] which gives more information about how choose the proper chart.

 I hope that post be useful!
 Peace!!!🖖🏻